History of anarchism: Classical anarchism

 The decades of the late 19th and the early 20th centuries constitute the belle époque of anarchist history.
-In this "classical" era, roughly defined the period between the Paris Commune and the Spanish Civil War (or the 1840s/1860s through 1939), anarchism played a prominent role in working class struggles (alongside Marxism) in Europe as well as the Americas, Asia, and Oceania.
+In this "classical" era, roughly defined as the period between the Paris Commune of 1871 and the Spanish Civil War of 1936 to 1939 (or the 1840s/1860s through 1939), anarchism played a prominent role in working-class struggles (alongside Marxism) in Europe as well as in the Americas, Asia, and Oceania.
 Modernism, mass migration, railroads and access to printing all helped anarchists to advance their causes.

 First International and Paris Commune

-In 1864, the creation of the International Workingmen's Association (IWA, also called the "First International") united diverse revolutionary currents including socialist Marxists, trade unionists, communists and anarchists.
-Karl Marx was a leading figure of the International and a member of its General Council.
+In 1864, the creation of the International Workingmen's Association (IWA, also called the "First International") united diverse revolutionary currents - including socialist Marxists, trade unionists, communists and anarchists.
+Karl Marx, a leading figure of the International, became a member of its General Council.

-Four years later, in 1868, Mikhail Bakunin joined the First International with his collectivist anarchist associates who advocated for the collectivisation of property and revolutionary overthrow of the state.
-Bakunin corresponded with other members of the International seeking to establish a loose brotherhood of revolutionaries who would ensure that the coming revolution would not take an authoritative course, in sharp contrast with other currents that were seeking to get a firm grasp on state power.
+Four years later, in 1868, Mikhail Bakunin joined the First International with his collectivist anarchist associates.
+They advocated the collectivisation of property and the revolutionary overthrow of the state.
+Bakunin corresponded with other members of the International, seeking to establish a loose brotherhood of revolutionaries who would ensure that the coming revolution would not take an authoritarian course, in sharp contrast with other currents that were seeking to get a firm grasp on state power.
 Bakunin's energy and writings about a great variety of subjects, such as education and gender equality, helped to increase his influence within the IWA.
 His main line was that the International should try to promote a revolution without aiming to create a mere government of "experts".
-Workers should seek to emancipate their class with direct actions, using cooperatives, mutual credit, and strikes but avoid participation in bourgeois politics.
+Workers should seek to emancipate their class with direct actions, using cooperatives, mutual credit, and strikes, but avoid participation in bourgeois politics.
 At first, the collectivists worked with the Marxists to push the First International in a more revolutionary socialist direction.
 Subsequently, the International became polarised into two camps, with Marx and Bakunin as their respective figureheads.
 Bakunin characterised Marx's ideas as centralist.
-Because of this, he predicted if a Marxist party came to power, its leaders would simply take the place of the ruling class they had fought against.
+Because of this, he predicted that if a Marxist party came to power, its leaders would simply take the place of the ruling class they had fought against.
 Followers of Pierre-Joseph Proudhon, the mutualists, also opposed Marx's state socialism, advocating political abstentionism and small property holdings.